Carrrolina/BMI_Calculator/README.md

     - EditText
     - Button
 - Toast to message display
-- Intent Explicita to open the second activity
+- Explicit Intent to open the second activity
 - String resource for text concatenation